 - Hot sleepers may want to consider the Nectar over the Lull as it has a breathable polyester/nylon cover, giving it the ability to wick away any moisture!

 Lull vs Nectar: Similarities and Differences

 Though the Lull and Nectar mattresses definitely have their share of similarities, I was actually surprised to discover just how distinct they are from one another.
 So, before we get into the nitty-gritty details of this comparison, let’s briefly review their major similarities and differences.

 - Both of these mattresses are built entirely of foam, which gives them a gentler feel than you’d get on a traditional innerspring or hybrid mattress.
 All in all, these all-foam bed-in-a-box mattresses are soft and gentle!

 - They feature top comfort layers of memory foam.
 This material has a slow response to pressure, which allows the sleeper to sink in for pressure relief at the shoulders, hips, and lower back.

 - I’d consider both the Lull and Nectar to be affordable mattress options.
-While the Nectar is less expensive than the Lull, I think those shopping on a budget will be pleased with the price tags here.
+While the Nectar is less expensive than the Lull, I think those shopping on a budget will be pleased with either price tag.

-- I’d also add that the Nectar has slightly better edge support, which could make it a better fit for couples.
-Why?
-Well, the sturdy edge support maximizes the usable surface area of the mattress, making it possible to sleep all the way at the sides of the bed.
-The best mattress for couples is one that provides the maximum amount of comfort for two sleepers by allowing them to spread out.
+- I’d also add that the Nectar has slightly better edge support than the Lull, which could make it a better fit for couples.
+The sturdy edge support maximizes the usable surface area of the mattress, making it possible to sleep all the way at the sides of the bed.

 Lull and Nectar Mattress Feel Comparison